amitmerchant1990/pomolectron/README.md

 ## Key Features

 * Pomodoro, Short break and Long break timers
-* Notifies via system notification when time gets up
+* Notifies via a system notification when time is up
 * Lives in a tray/menubar
 * Cross platform
   - Windows, macOS and Linux ready.